 Regulatory Directives

 These Procedures acknowledge that FERC may order WECC to make specified regulatory changes to documents created under these Procedures.
-For the purpose of this section only, those documents are referred to as Directive Regional Reliability Standards (DRRS).
+For this section only, those documents are referred to as Directive Regional Reliability Standards (DRRS).

 If the Board determines that these Procedures failed to result in a DRRS meeting the mandated regulatory changes, the Board shall have authority to take the following actions to ensure that the DRRS is responsive to the regulatory directive.

 If the Ballot Pool approves a DRRS that does not address a regulatory directive required to be included in that document, the Board may remand the DRRS to the original DT or instruct the WSC to convene a new or augmented DT to redraft the document.
 The Board shall instruct the DT on the specific regulatory directive that must be contained in the redraft.
-Once the DRRS is redrafted it shall be reprocessed under these Procedures.
+Once the DRRS is redrafted, it shall be reprocessed under these Procedures.

 If the Ballot Pool rejects a DRRS or fails to ballot the DRRS due to failure to reach a quorum, either when first presented for ballot or during an iterative redraft as instructed by the Board, the Board shall review the DRRS, including all comments provided and all rationale accompanying any negative vote.